Renewing Your CDL in MontanaCompare Commercial Vehicle Insurance Rates in 3 Steps

 The fee paid depends on your age and whether you'll add a motorcycle endorsement or are an interstate trucker.

-When you renew, you must self-certify your type of vehicle operation with the Montana Department of Justice (DOJ) by January 2014.
+When you renew, you must self-certify your type of vehicle operation with the Montana Department of Justice (DOJ).
 This means you must self-certify one of the following driving categories:

 - Non-Excepted Interstate

 If you are subject to medical examiner's certificate (MEC) requirements, you must provide a new copy of your MEC to the Montana Motor Vehicle Division (MVD) before your current medical certificate expires.
 You can submit by faxing to (406) 444-1987.
 Or by mailing it to: